Linuxfabrik/lfops/README.md

 The LFOps Bitwarden module will fetch the item from the vault and create it if it does not exist.
 See `ansible-doc -t lookup linuxfabrik.lfops.bitwarden_item` for all the details.

 The lookup normally returns multiple keys, including the `username` and `password` subkeys.
-If you only need the password, use the following lookup:
+If only the password is required, use the following lookup:

 ```yaml
 freeipa_server__directory_manager_password: